Friday, October 28, 2011

 Fall....
 Finally

 I had 2 easy, quick projects to do to complete my fall decor this year.
 I finished one back in the middle of September but the other just drug on and on.
 Now that I've finally finished them both, I'm done decorating for fall.
-Perfect timing, too, since they're calling for 3-5" of snow this weekend. (which is NOT normal for southeast PA!)
+Perfect timing, too, since they're calling for 3–5" of snow this weekend. (which is not normal for southeast PA!)

 Here are our fall updates: